vitessio/website/content/en/docs/15.0/reference/features/connection-pools.md

 ## Other relevant pool-related variables

-### vttablet user limit flag:
+### vttablet user limit

-#### `--transaction_limit_per_user`
+Flag: `--transaction_limit_per_user`

  * (default 0.4)
  * This flag determines the fraction of connections in the **transaction_pool** and **found_rows_pool** that can be used by a single user.
  The username is passed to vttablet from vtgate.
  If you are using a limited set of users, you may want to increase this limit.
  Or disable this limit feature by setting `--transaction_limit_by_username` to `false` as the default is `true`.
  This option only comes into play if the TX limiter is enabled by `--enable_transaction_limit`, which it is not by default.

+### vtgate system settings
- ## `--enable_system_settings`
+Flag: `--enable_system_settings`

+This vtgate flag enables the user to modify a [subset of system settings](https://github.com/vitessio/vitess/blob/main/go/vt/sysvars/sysvars.go#L166-L211) on the MySQL.
+This is done using the mechanism of [reserved connection](../../query-serving/reserved-conn/#enabling-reserved-connections).
-This vtgate flag converts pool connections into [reserved/dedicated session connections](../../query-serving/reserved-conn/#enabling-reserved-connections) that live for the life of the vtgate session.
-The pool is then refilled.
-Thus their lifecycle is outside of that of the usual pool connections.
-As a result, the number of MySQL server connections used by vttablet may be significantly higher than expected from the pool settings if you have `--enable_system_settings` enabled.
+Once a reserved connection is created, it lives for the life of the vtgate session.
+These connections lives outside of the connection pool and as a result, the number of MySQL server connections used by vttablet may become significantly higher than expected connection based on the pool settings.

+### vttablet settings pool
+Flag: `--queryserver-enable-settings-pool`

+This vttablet flag enables pooling of connections with modified settings.
+This overcomes the issue described in [vtgate system settings](#vtgate-system-settings).
+Both of these should be enabled to keep the feature of modifying system settings without foregoing the benefits of connection pooling.

 ## Calculating maximum db connections used by vttablet